mpv-player/mpv/DOCS/man/options.rst

         - ``--monitoraspect=16:9`` or ``--monitoraspect=1.7777``

 ``--hidpi-window-scale``, ``--no-hidpi-window-scale``
-    (OS X, Windows, X11, and Wayland only)
+    (macOS, Windows, X11, and Wayland only)
     Scale the window size according to the backing scale factor (default: yes).
     On regular HiDPI resolutions the window opens with double the size but appears as having the same size as on non-HiDPI resolutions.
-This is the default OS X behavior.
+This is enabled by default on macOS.

 ``--native-fs``, ``--no-native-fs``
-    (OS X only)
+    (macOS only)
     Uses the native fullscreen mechanism of the OS (default: yes).

 ``--monitorpixelaspect=<ratio>``